 - If you are identified as approaching or falling below the minimum requirements of engagement set by the School an email will be sent to your Queen Mary email account alerting you to this and outlining the support mechanisms available to you to deal with the issues that may be contributing to this.
+These may include meetings with the Student Support Officer, your Academic Adviser or attending mandatory catch up sessions.
 Please be aware that if you do not reply to our email within seven days, we will put a record of your poor engagement in your file.
 This information may be passed on to your funding body or used in any references from the School.

 - Once you are identified as in need of support in order to re-engage with your studies, you will be invited to a meeting with your Academic Adviser to discuss any issues that might be affecting your studies, and for the provision of encouragement and advice (with possible referral to Queen Mary support services if necessary).
 The first port of call is your Academic Adviser, who in turn may liaise with the Senior Tutor and the Student Support Officer.
 In exceptional circumstances, a senior member of the School team, such as the Head of School, may be involved in this process.

 - The School of Mathematical Sciences will always try to help you if you are experiencing problems, but we cannot do so if we are not kept informed of them.
 If there are factors making engagement with your study programme difficult, it is essential that you discuss these with your Academic Adviser or an appropriate person in the School at an early stage.
 This will give us the opportunity to intervene and provide the necessary support.